SendSafely/Code-Examples/Synchronize Workspaces with Zendesk User Segments/README.md

 `node SyncGuideToWorkspace.js`

 The script will synchronize the list of Workspace collaborators in each of the product Workspaces with the list of segment members.
-For more detailed information on how to use this script, refer to "Step 5 - Synchronize Workspace Collaborators and Zendesk Segment Members" in our Help Center(https://sendsafely.zendesk.com/hc/en-us/articles/360029571932) guide.
+For more detailed information on how to use this script, refer to "Step 5 - Synchronize Workspace Collaborators and Zendesk Segment Members" in our [Help Center article](https://sendsafely.zendesk.com/hc/en-us/articles/360029571932).